cctweaker/ESPlights/README.md

     - <code>/cmnd/saved</code>: saves the current lights status

 - channel status topic: <code>/channel/X</code> where X is the device channel number.
 Payload will be 0 for OFF and 1 for ON.
 It is updated by the ESP after processing commands, statuses are sent with retain flag.
 - shutter status topic: <code>/shutter/X</code> where X is the shutter number.
 It holds the current shutter positions.
-Payload will be 0 for unknown/partly open, 1 for UP, 2 for DOWN.
+Payload will be 0 for unknown/partly open, 1 for DOWN, 2 for UP.
 - ESP bridge topic: <code>/espnow</code> will be used to relay the received ESP-Now messages.
-Messages need to be in JSON format.
+Messages must be in JSON format as the software looks for opening and closing brackets to relay a full message.

 - status topic: <code>/stat</code> where the ESP sends periodic updates (heartbeats) with useful information.
 - will topic: <code>/will</code> Payload is 1 when device is ON and 0 when powered OFF